Guadeloupe With Autistic Children: A Step-by-Step Family Travel Guide

 Guadeloupe is one of the Caribbean’s most underrated destinations for families travelling with autistic children.
-As an overseas department of France, it combines European infrastructure and healthcare standards with tropical beaches, rainforest landscapes and a slower island rhythm.
+As an overseas department of France, it combines European infrastructure and healthcare standards with tropical beaches, rainforest landscapes and a slower island rhythm that many neurodivergent families find easier to manage.

 It is made up of two main islands – Grande-Terre and Basse-Terre – shaped like butterfly wings, plus several smaller islands.
 You get a mix of calm beaches, predictable resort areas, open green space and low-rise towns that can feel far less overwhelming than some larger Caribbean destinations.